P&L management guide for 2023: how to outsmart the complexity

 1. Automate key budgets

 Ditch the PDFs, spreadsheets, and other hallmarks of historic-spend-based budgeting.
-Seek out real-time spend visibility for the entire company with a spend management platform that gives you search functionality to pinpoint any transaction made by anyone at any time.
+Seek out real-time spend visibility for the entire company with a spend management platform that gives you the search functionality to pinpoint any transaction made by anyone at any time.
 Use these instant insights to inform more accurate budgets that can be swiftly updated when needed.

 2. Delegate ownership

-Stop putting all the responsibility for P&L management onto the shoulders of one person or a small band of senior executives.
+Stop putting all the responsibility for P&L management on the shoulders of one person or a small band of senior executives.
 Educate employees about business value drivers and empower them to manage costs and operating expenses at an individual, project, and departmental level.

 Old-fashioned expense reports won’t help you do this.
-Nor will sluggish and bureaucratic expense approval processes which can drain high-performing employees’ time and bog down your accounting team in paperwork.
+Nor will sluggish and bureaucratic expense approval processes, which can drain high-performing employees’ time and bog down your accounting team in paperwork.
 Consider automating aspects of procurement management, spending, and reporting to make this shift possible.

 3. Revisit accounting principles

 Your accounting team is vital to your company's P&L management.
 Treat them as a store of knowledge and insights about where the business is losing and earning—but don’t be afraid to revisit accounting processes to seek out new ways of doing things.

 The world of Accounts Payable (AP) and Accounts Receivable (AR) is currently looking at ways to automate the laborious tasks that some team members have long had to do manually.
 Look into how much of your payment processing is done manually, whether you are making it possible for your customers to pay you quickly online (boosting your cash flow), and whether you can implement accounting and bookkeeping automation to eliminate errors in your general ledger.